microsoft/hlsl-specs/proposals/infra/INF-NNNN-availability-diagnostics.md

 The relaxed mode does not issue diagnostics for `CallExpr` nodes that are inside functions which are not reachable from exported functions.
-A user enables relaxed mode by passing `-Wno-error-hlsl-availability`.
+A user enables relaxed mode by passing `-Wno-error=hlsl-availability`.

 ### Strict Diagnostic Mode